 The methodology and type of data relied upon to estimate the spill start time, on-going spill rate at time of arrival (if applicable), and the spill end time;

+14. Spill cause(s) (for example, root intrusion, grease deposition, etc.);

+15. System failure location (for example, main, lateral, pump station, etc.);

+16. Description of the pipe/infrastructure material, and estimated age of the pipe/infrastructure material, at the failure location;

+17. Description of the impact of the spill;

+18. Whether or not the spill was associated with a storm event;

+19. Description of spill response activities including description of immediate spill containment and cleanup efforts;

-21. Description of spill corrective actions, including at minimum:
+20. Description of spill corrective actions, including steps planned or taken to reduce, eliminate, and prevent reoccurrence of the spill, and a schedule of the major milestones for those steps; including, at minimum:

 Local regulatory enforcement action taken against an illicit discharge in response to this spill, as applicable, and